Aditya2z/blog-app/README.md

-# Simple Blog App
+# Conduit Blog App

-Welcome to the Simple Blog App, a lightweight and feature-rich blogging platform that allows users to create, read, update, and delete articles.
+Welcome to the Conduit Blog App, a lightweight and feature-rich blogging platform that allows users to create, read, update, and delete articles.
 This app also includes custom feeds, tag-based filters, and author-based filters for a personalized and seamless blogging experience.

 ## Features